Projects to restore walking tracks in our western regional parks.

 The track will be closed (weekdays and weekends) from 8 September 2025 to late June 2026 while we:

-We will begin work after the gannets and little blue penguins have finished nesting.
+We will start work after the gannets and little blue penguins have finished nesting.
 This is normally between March and April every year.

 Once complete, the track will reopen to provide access to:

-We will decommission Take something out of use and remove or disable it so it cannot be used again. and remove the northwestern viewing platform and its connecting track to create more space for the expanding gannet colony.
+We will decommission and remove the northwestern viewing platform and its connecting track to create more space for the expanding gannet colony.

 This work will take place after the nesting season ends.
 During this time, we will also upgrade the large northern paved viewing area.
 This will be closed for several weeks while we make improvements.

-We expect to complete upgrades and reopen these tracks as part of the National Plan to protect kauri trees.
+We expect to complete upgrades and reopen these tracks in mid-December as part of the National Plan to protect kauri trees.